th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 needs to disseminate information to _all_ other nodes in the layer, in other words, it needs to _broadcast_ link state information.
-The RE is inside of a unicast layer, and unicast layers don't do that, so the REs will need the help of a broadcast layer.
+The RE is inside of a unicast layer, and unicast layers don't do that, so the REs will need the help of a broadcast layer[^11].
 That is what is drawn in the figure above.
 Now, at first this may look weird, but it is _exactly_ what an IP network does (within a subnet)!
 With the Open Shortest Path First (OSPF) protocol, it uses IP multicast between all OSPF routers in the domain, and with IS-IS, it leverages the layer 2 network as the broadcast layer.
-I will refer to my blog post on [multicast](/blog/2021/04/02/how-does-ouroboros-do-anycast-and-multicast/) if you need a bit more elaboration on this.
+I will refer to my blog post on [multicast](/blog/2021/04/02/how-does-ouroboros-do-anycast-and-multicast/) if you need a bit more elaboration on how this maps to the IP world.

 [UNDER CONSTRUCTION...]